niekvangogh/mc-gamemanager/README.md

 Gamemanager for bukkit/spigot

-I you are willing to use this code, give credits.
+If you are using this code, give credits pls.